 No trip is complete without spending some time at the booth of Fairmount Fibers, the US distributor of Manos del Uruguay.
 Pictured left to right are: Ceclia – Manos del Uruguay; Lisa – Fairmount Fibers; Kris; Adolpho – Manos del Uruguay; Jocelyn, Rox – both of Fairmount Fibers, and Oz.

 And, we’re so excited about this NEW YARN from Manos called Milo!
-Details coming soon!
+Click here to see all the colors.
+It’s on its way!

 Ok, a bit more time off the show floor took us to the Natural History Museum where were we struck by all the natural colors in these gem stones.
 Just incredible.